finsweet/fs-snippets/cms-library/filter/README.md

 **3. complete-filter-function.html**

-Complete example-code for the filter functionality using the cms library.
+Complete example-code for the filter functionality of the cms library.